What personal information do we collect from site visitors?

 We use regular Malware Scanning.
-Because we only provide articles and information and DO NOT ask for credit card details, we do not use an SSL certificate, nor we do not use vulnerability scanning and/or scanning to PCI standards.
+We also use an SSL certificate.
+Because we only provide articles and information and DO NOT ask for credit card details, nor we do not use vulnerability scanning and/or scanning to PCI standards.

 Do we use ‘cookies’?

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

 We have not enabled Google AdSense on our site but we may do so in the future.
 We do Google Analytics simply to collect website traffic data.

 According to CalOPPA, we agree to the following:

 How does our site handle Do Not Track signals?